dlx-designlab/grant_tracker/README.md

 An app to parse grant-related emails and track the relevant ones in the DLX funding database.
 This app uses Flask to create a web server, OpenAI to parse email content, Google Sheets to store grant information, and Slack to send notifications.

+We are using the "CloudMailin" service to forwrd emails from your inbox to this app.
+The email content is sent to this app as a JSON payload.
+You can also also just "POST" the data to directly to this app using the /email endpoint in a JSON format (see example below).

 ## Features

 - Parse grant-related emails